Planqton/mkvd/README.md

 python main.py
 ```

 Use the **Load** button to open a video file.
-The timeline slider updates as the video plays.
-Use **Set Start** and **Set End** to mark a segment of interest.
-The selected segment range is displayed below the controls.
+The slider and timeline update as the video plays.
+Mark a section with **Set Start** and **Set End**, then click **Add Segment** to store it.
+All segments appear in the list below the controls.
+They can be renamed with **Rename** and adjusted directly on the timeline by dragging or resizing the colored bars.